AlessioCasco/AWS-CSA-2019-study-notes/Course/S3/README.md

 Snowball is (an appliance) a petabyte-scale data transport solution that uses devices designed to be secure to transfer large amounts of data into and out of the AWS Cloud

+In the US regions, Snowballs come in two sizes: 50 TB and 80 TB.
+All other regions have the 80 TB Snowballs only.

 Snowball edge: is a 100TB data transfer device with onboard storage-computer capabilities.
 It's like an AWS DC in a box

 Snowmobile: AWS Snowmobile is an Exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
 A truck full of disks basically.